Currently, Taggun can recognise and extract the following properties from a receipt:

-Category 2 has medium to high accuracy rate.
+Category 2 has a medium to high accuracy rate.
 Taggun provides support for receipts from these countries:

-Category 3 is recognized to have low accuracy rate.
-Support is limited to our ability to assist.
+Category 3 is recognised to have a low accuracy rate.
+Support is limited to our ability to assist:

 When possible, it is recommended to include the user's IP Address to lookup for the bias location of the receipt.
 Include

 ipAddress request parameter to improve the accuracy of receipt transcription.
 Taggun uses GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 Caller's IP address is the IP address of the server that makes the API request.
 When the user's IP address is not available, Taggun uses the caller's IP address to lookup for the bias location of the receipt.

 Taggun recognises dates of any formats.
 Bias location is used when there is an ambiguity between little-endian (DD-MM-YYYY) and middle-endian (MM-DD-YYYY).
 For example: a request with the bias location of New York, USA will recognise 07-12-2017 as 12th of July.
 But the same request with the bias location of Auckland, New Zealand will recognise that as 7th of December.

 Taggun recognises both formats decimal point(.) and decimal mark(,) to extract the correct amount.